Image courtesy: Ruben Alexander.

 An ideal day at the beach…

 It needs to begin with beaches!
 While beaches in North Goa take the spotlight, South Goa beaches are less crowded.
-We assign Utorda Beach and the Arossim Beach quite close to the Majorda town for the South Goa beach award.
+We assign Utorda Beach and the Arossim Beach, quite close to the Majorda town, for the South Goa best beach award.
 For the North, Calangute, Baga and Anjuna pack the ‘general population’s decision award’!
-Water wears on these beaches include stream skiing (water bike as we probably are aware of), parasailing (the view from the best is justified, despite all the trouble), scuba diving (the glimmering undersea life makes up for the missing corals) and tumbling from a banana pontoon (most adventurous of the whole package).
+Water activities on these beaches include stream skiing (water bike as we probably know it), parasailing (the view from the top at best is justified, despite all the trouble), scuba diving (the glimmering undersea life makes up for the missing corals) and tumbling from a banana pontoon (most adventurous of the whole package).
 To influence the best of your beach involvement, book yourself a room in outstanding resorts in North Goa.

-No, it’s not what you thought truly! we are talking about going by the Spice Plantation in the Ponda range called Sahakari flavor estate and the nostrils you had will surely remind you the reason Europeans arrived to India!
-This biggest flavor ranch of the locale gives you a chance to cull and taste pepper, chomp a Peri (most smoking chillies of the world), bathe in the moddle of an ‘elephant shower’ and devour the traditional Goanese lunch cooked with cultivate flavors.
+No, it’s not what you thought truly! we are talking about going by the Spice Plantation in the Ponda range called Sahakari Flavor Estate and the nostrils you have will surely reaffirm the reason Europeans arrived in India!
+This biggest flavour ranch of the locale gives you a chance to cull and taste pepper, chomp a Peri (most smoking chillies of the world), bathe in the middle of an ‘elephant shower’ and devour the traditional Goanese lunch cooked with cultivating flavours.

 - The place is visited by many for the Flavour Gardens ranches.